renesas/ra-fsp-examples/example_projects/fpb_ra8e1/NetX_wifi/NetX_wifi_fpb_ra8e1_ep/NetX_wifi_notes.md

 ## Special Topics ##
 ### Running tips ###
 * Presuming all necessary hardware connections done, a user should connect their PC or laptop connected to the same WiFi router AP.
-* On PC/laptop, user neeeds to create TCP server and start listening at port which is free.
+* On PC/laptop, user needs to create TCP server and start listening at port which is free.
 * TCP server on PC can be created using freely available tool sokit and using **[Steps for TCP server creation and connection](# Steps for TCP server creation and connection)**.
 * TCP server must be running before the application tries to connect otherwise TCP connection functionality will fail on running application.
 * Values Sent from connected TCP server other than 'on' or 'off' will have no effect on LED.